Small-scale Industries in Colonial India, 1870-1947.

-My work looks at the history of India’s small-scale industries in the period
+My work looks at the history of small-scale industries in late colonial India.
+It traces the

 1st Supervisor: David Edgerton

 I am a first-year PhD student, with an interest in social and political histories of science and technology.
 I am interested in the intersection of histories of STM and the history of production.
 I am particularly interested in the historical and sociological relationship between technology and work.